Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: Discussion

-As shown in \citet{Butsky2019}, the ICM of {\sc RomulusC} is multiphase, which is why it is important to have such high resolution in order to fully resolve gas cooling.
-However, despite this resolution, we stress that we do not test whether we fully resolve the thermal instabilities described in the theoretical models, nor do we test for conversion with resolution.
-It is possible much of this cooling is yet unresolved, in addition to it being affected by the lack of metal line cooling in the simulation as discussed below.
+As shown in \citet{Butsky2019}, the ICM of {\sc RomulusC} contains \textbf{ both the X-ray emitting ($T > 10^6K$) and the cooler ($T<10^5K$) phases}.
+However, despite the state-of-the-art resolution, the current simulation still lacks the resolution to fully resolve the thermal instabilities.
 Despite these uncertainties, the fact that we see AGN-regulated gas cooling that quenches star formation with realistic values of $t_{\rm cool}/t_{\rm ff}$ in a fully cosmological simulation is an important result and further supports this theoretical picture of CC clusters.